minhnimble/learning-notes/books/writing-well.md

 - "You know more than you think you do". `—BENJAMIN SPOCK, BABY AND CHILD CARE`

 Bad leads per category e.g. `future archaeologist`:
-- “If a creature from Mars landed on our planet he would be amazed to see hordes of scantily clad earthlings lying on the sand barbecuing their skins”.
+- "If a creature from Mars landed on our planet he would be amazed to see hordes of scantily clad earthlings lying on the sand barbecuing their skins".
-- “One day not long ago a small button-nosed boy was walking with his dog, Terry, in a field outside Paramus, N.J., when he saw something that looked strangely like a balloon rising out of the ground”.
+- "One day not long ago a small button-nosed boy was walking with his dog, Terry, in a field outside Paramus, N.J., when he saw something that looked strangely like a balloon rising out of the ground".

 ### The Ending